mominaadar/DataStructure-implementations/README.md

-It contains and will contain all my Data Structure assignments and lab tasks.
+It contains all my Data Structure assignments, lab tasks and practice tasks.